bookofproofs/bookofproofs.github.io/_sources/history/20th-century/fichera.md

 **Gaetano Fichera** was an Italian mathematician who worked in mathematical analysis, linear elasticity, partial differential equations and several complex variables.

 ### Mathematical Profile (Excerpt):
-* Giuseppe and Marianna had four children, all sons, and Gaetano was the eldest.
 * Giuseppe Fichera had graduated with his laurea in mathematics from the University of Catania in 1921.
 * He had been a student of Bernardino Gaetano Scorza, who taught at Catania from 1916 to 1920, and Giuseppe had become an expert on the theory of group representations.
 * After Scorza moved to Naples, Giuseppe Fichera became an assistant to Mauro Picone who was appointed Head of Mathematics at Catania in 1921.
-* However, after Giuseppe Fichera's second son was born, he left university teaching to become a secondary school teacher of mathematics.
 * However, Giuseppe Fichera remained a close friend of Picone all his life and this was to have a considerable beneficial effect on the young Gaetano.
-* Having an excellent mathematician for a father, it is not surprising that the young Gaetano quickly developed a deep love for the subject.
 * However, by the time Fichera was studying with her, Nalli had become interested in tensorial calculus.
 * After two years at the University of Catania, Fichera went to Rome in 1939 to study with Mauro Picone.
 * Therefore, the output of Gaetano Fichera belongs in part to pure mathematics, in part to its applications to physical mathematics.